The VIMOS Public Extragalactic Redshift Survey (VIPERS). Exploring the dependence of the three-point correlation function on stellar mass and luminosity at 0.5<z<1.1: Introduction

 \section{Introduction}

 The clustering of galaxies, and its evolution with cosmic time, is one of the major probes of modern cosmology.
 It provides crucial constraints on the underlying distribution of matter in the Universe, of which galaxies represent a biased tracer, and thus helps improve our knowledge of the fundamental components driving the evolution of the Universe.
-In particular, the two-point correlation function (2PCF) and its analogous in Fourier space, the power spectrum $P(k)$, have been extensively exploited as cosmological probes.
-Encoded in the shape and amplitude of the 2-point statistics is the imprint of primordial fluctuations and their evolution in the pre- and post-recombination era, the most notable example of which are the baryonic acoustic oscillation (BAO) signature that, for the 2PCF, is in the form of a peak at a characteristic length scale that can provides an ideal ``standard ruler''.
+In particular, the two-point correlation function (2PCF) and the power spectrum $P(k)$, its analogous in Fourier space, have been extensively exploited as cosmological probes.
+Encoded in the shape and amplitude of the two-point statistics is the imprint of primordial fluctuations and their evolution in the pre- and post-recombination era, the most notable example of which is the baryonic acoustic oscillation (BAO) signature that, for the 2PCF, is in the form of a peak at a characteristic length scale that can provide an ideal ``standard ruler''.
 Indeed, this feature has been exploited to place constraints on the expansion history of the Universe, measuring both the Hubble parameter $H(z)$ and the angular diameter distance $D_{A}(z)$, offering new insights on the nature of dark energy and dark matter \citep{eisenstein2005, cole2005, blake2011,beutler2011, anderson2012, anderson2014, cuesta2016}.

 Galaxy clustering can provide useful information also to understand how galaxies have evolved with cosmic time.
 In particular, it has been found that more luminous and massive galaxies are more strongly clustered than fainter and less massive ones \citep{davis1976, davis1988, hamilton1988, loveday1995, benoist1996, guzzo1997, guzzo2000, norberg2001, norberg2002, zehavi2002, zehavi2005, zehavi2011, brown2003, abbas2006, li2006, swanson2008, ross2011, guo2013, marulli2013}; similar trends have been found also as a function of morphology and colours, for which galaxies with a rounder shape and redder show an enhanced clustering.
 The 2PCF is also often used to provide constraints on galaxy bias $b$, which quantifies the excess in clustering of the selected sample with respect to the underlying dark matter; however, these estimates have to assume a fiducial cosmology, and are degenerate with the amplitude of linear matter density fluctuations quantified at 8 \Mpch, $\sigma_{8}$, of the assumed model.